FAM241B

-The blue highlighted line shows the location of the c10orf35 gene on Chromosome 10.

-Chromosome 10 open reading frame 35 (c10orf35) is a gene that in humans, encodes for a protein-binding, transmembrane protein.
+Protein FAM241B is a protein that in humans is encoded by the gene FAM241B (previously C10orf35).
+Not much is reported about the protein, but it is predicted to be a transmembrane protein.
 The protein contains the domain of unknown function 4605 (DUF4605) which belongs to the protein family pfam15378.
-This gene is located at locus 10q22.1.

 General characteristics

 The physical properties of the c10orf35 protein were analyzed, and the molecular weight was predicted to be 13.2 kdal, and the isoelectric point was predicted to be 11.5.
 The properties of DUF4605 were also analyzed, and the molecular weight was predicted to be 6.0 kdal.
 The isoelectric point was predicted to be 6.9, which is significantly less basic than the full protein.

 Properties and structure

 This image gives a predicted image of the main secondary structure features, conserved regions, and the post-translational modification site.

-This protein includes a highly conserved region between amino acids 1 and 19 discovered by MSA.
 DUF 4605 is located between amino acids 62 and 92.

 The secondary structure of the c10orf35 protein was predicted to consist of a β-sheet between amino acids 3 and 5, an α-helix between 61 and 72, and a transmembrane α-helix between 92 and 112.

 The serine in position 62 can be phosphorylated to form a phosphoserine group.